tmorin/ceb/book/examples/ex-greeting.md

 }
 ```

-Finally, the decorator `FieldBuilder.listen` handles the mutation of the field `name` to
+Finally, the decorator of `FieldBuilder` handles the mutation of the field `name`.

 ```typescript
 import {